 Few ISPs implement anti-spoofing packet filters.
 The key reason given is possible performance impact.
 Yes, applying packet filters to any router may cause a performance impact.
 Yet, another essential tenant of security is balancing the trade offs.
-Sacrificing some performance to minimise the security risk to valuable network resources36 is a logical trade off.
-Especially with the new improvements in packet per second (PPS) that the latest Cisco IOS code offers ISPs.37
+Sacrificing some performance to minimise the security risk to valuable network resources is a logical trade off.
+Especially with the new improvements in packet per second (PPS) that the latest Cisco IOS code offers ISPs.

-34 Apologies if these network represent a real allocation.
+&lt;sup>27 Apologies if these network represent a real allocation.
 They were pulled from the APNIC blocks as an example, not to portray any real life network.
-35 Tools like TCP Wrapper are well known and have a role in an ISP's overall security architecture.
+Tools like TCP Wrapper are well known and have a role in an ISP's overall security architecture.

-36 Spoofing attacks are more likely to target workstation and server resources.
+&lt;sup>29 Spoofing attacks are more likely to target workstation and server resources.
 These resources would likely depend on tools like TCP Wrapper - these wrappers can also be bypassed by spoofing attacks.
 So, placement of anti-spoofing filters protects the entire network, not just the routers.

-37 Distributed Switching (FIB), Cisco Express Forwarding (CEF), Distributed NetFlow, and other improvements in the 11.1CC and 12.0S code trains.
+&lt;sup>30 Distributed Switching (FIB), Cisco Express Forwarding (CEF), Distributed NetFlow, and other improvements in the 11.1CC and 12.0S code trains.